cubeli27/STGS/notes.md

 R = 2k2 //in lab

-R = 10k // in hallway for the P_Resistor available in lab
+R = 10k // in hallway for the P_Resistor available in lab, for PCB manufactured in lab

+R = 6k8 works best for ordered PCB

 ![Alt text](Images/INT0.PNG)